katezach/flappy_bird/README.md

     It is possible to parse an argument for the below hyperparameters:
     --generations       : 'Number of generation to run' --pop_size          : 'Population size'
-    --remove_node       : 'Probability to remove a node' --remove_connection :'Probability to remove a connection')
-    --add_node          : 'Probability to add a node') --add_connection    : 'Probability to add a connection' --target_species    : 'Number of target species'
+    --remove_node       : 'Probability to remove a node' --remove_connection : 'Probability to remove a connection' --add_node          : 'Probability to add a node' --add_connection    : 'Probability to add a connection' --target_species    : 'Number of target species'
     --plays             : 'Number of final simulations'